Triholonics is a systems science based on the study of holons.

 Systems science is an interdisciplinary field that studies the properties and dynamics of systems in the natural world.
 The purpose of systems science is to understand different phenomenon through the lens of systems.
 All of the sciences; physics, chemistry, biology, sociology, psychology etc; can be explored through the lens of systems science.
 A system is just a hierarchy of holons.

 The holon is an interesting concept that has been explored by many people over the years, although its utility so far has been relatively insignificant, as evidenced by the fact that few people even know the term.
 I believe however that most people have missed the most radical aspect of a holon which is this; a holon is itself a holon!
-A holon is a whole that contains two parts; a whole and a part; thus a holon is a 3-term system.
+A holon is a whole that contains two other holon parts; a holon-whole and a holon-part; thus a holon is a 3-term system.
 Now let me tell you why that is significant.

 Whilst the concept of a holon is a constructed distinction I believe this triadic pattern is inherent in the architecture of living systems.
-Self-referentiality, intentionality, cognition and agency are all examples of 3-term systems.
-None of these are possible within a dyadic system as 2-term causality (simple stimulus-response pairings) is not capable of novelty or originality.
+Purpose, choice, and agency as well as self-referentiality and cognition are all examples of 3-term systems.
+None of these are possible within a dyadic system as 2-term causality (ie. simple stimulus-response pairings) is not capable of choice or novelty.